joshuadoan/space-pants/src/economy.md

 **Role**: Product distribution network

 **Economic Activities**:
-- Buy products from stations that produce them (2 money → 1 product, 3s delay)
+- Buy products from stations that produce them (1 money → 1 product, 3s delay)
 - Sell products to stations that don't produce them (1 product → 2 money, 3s delay)
+- Socialize at space bars when money ≥ 50 (spends all money, restores energy, 5s delay)
+- Rest at apartments when energy ≤ 0 (restores energy to 100, 3s delay)
 - Each trader specializes in one product type

 **Behavior Rules** (priority order):
-1. If energy ≤ 0 → Rest at apartments
+1. If energy ≤ 0 → Rest at apartments (always prioritized - traders go home when energy is low, even after socializing)
+2. If money ≥ 50 → Socialize at bar
-2. If product > 0 (of trader's type) → Sell product to station
+3. If product > 0 (of trader's type) → Sell product to station
-3. If money ≥ 2 → Buy product from station
+4. If money ≥ 1 → Buy product from station

+**Destination Selection**: Rules can optionally specify destination types (e.g., target a specific SpaceStation type) or specific entity names for precise control over entity behavior.

-**Starting Resources**: 42 money
+**Starting Resources**: 1 money

 ### Space Stations
 **Count**: 5